pulumi/pulumi-hugo/themes/default/content/community/developer-advocates.md

 ---
 title: Developer Advocates
-meta_desc: The Developer Advocate Team at Pulumi is here to help you understand cloud engineering and to build, deploy, and manage your whole stack.
+meta_desc: The Developer Advocate Team at Pulumi is here to help you understand cloud engineering to build, deploy, and manage your whole stack.
 Use this page to reach us.
 type: page
 layout: developer-advocates
 aliases: